noahw3/zeromq.js/README.md

 Version 5.0.0 introduced zero-copy logic, which has proven to be leaky and crash-prone.
 This is intended as a quick stopgap to provide Node 10 binaries using the existing logic.

+Unfortunately I couldn't get appveyor to work, so there are no Windows builds.

 For all problems, create an issue in the main project.
 This version will not be maintained.